 The Equestrian Preservation Element in Wellington's Comprehensive Plan establishes the Equestrian Preserve Area (EPA) with specific goals and objectives to enhance the equestrian lifestyle.
 The Element also identifies an equestrian trails circulation plan as a key component within the EPA to improve safety of both motorists and equestrians and provide a connected circulation system.
-In recognition of the importance of the equestrian trails circulation plan and the use of the plan to program capital improvements that improve equestrian safety.
+In recognition of the importance of the equestrian trails circulation plan, the Element established policies for the regular review and update of the circulation plan and the use of the plan to program capital improvements that improve equestrian safety.